-- sites in accordance with NPPF.
-The Built-up Area Boundary takes into account permissions that have been granted. - 1.19 The Sedgefield Plan must be a key supporting component of the County Durham Local Plan when it is published, and will be used to determine land use and planning decisions that have an immediate and future impact on Sedgefield. - 1.20 In the development and writing of this plan, Sedgefield Town Council is grateful for the support and advice provided by Durham County Council's Planning Department, and Planning Aid through its local representative and for a County Durham Community Foundation grant.
+- 1.19 The Sedgefield Plan must be a key supporting component of the County Durham Local Plan when it is published, and will be used to determine land use and planning decisions that have an immediate and future impact on Sedgefield. - 1.20 In the development and writing of this plan, Sedgefield Town Council is grateful for the support and advice provided by Durham County Council's Planning Department, and Planning Aid through its local representative and for a County Durham Community Foundation grant.
 The town council is also very grateful for the support of a host of volunteers who helped with publicity distribution and actively participated in the project by offering views, ideas and suggestions as the plan developed.